taijiweb/domcom/README.md

 * the root of the component may be multiple dom elements

 ## Sample
+There is some [basic samples](path/to/basic/samples), and a [todoMVC implementation](path/to/basic/samples).
+The code below give a taste of domcom:

     # coffee-script
     {bindings, list, text, p} = require 'domcom' demoSum = ->